Martchus/tageditor/README.md

 ```
 tageditor <operation> [options]
 ```
-Checkout the available operations and options with `--help`.
+Check out the available operations and options with `--help`.
 For a list of all available field names, track attribute names and modifier, use the CLI option `--print-field-names`.
 Not all fields are supported by all tag/container formats.
 Most notably, the Matroska container format does not use `track`/`disk` to store the track/disk number and total in one field.
 Instead, the fields `part` and `totalparts` need to be used on the desired target.

 Note that Windows users must use `tageditor-cli.exe` instead of `tageditor.exe` or use Mintty as terminal.
-Checkout the "[Windows-specific issues](#windows-specific-issues)" section for details.
+Check out the "[Windows-specific issues](#windows-specific-issues)" section for details.

 #### Examples
 Here are some Bash examples which illustrate getting and setting tag information: